heylittlehouse/lil-twitter/README.md

 ## Learning Competencies

-- Build a client side heavy Rails application.
+- Build a client-side-heavy Rails-API or Sinatra application
-- Consume a JSON API.
+- Consume a JSON API
-- Build Single Page App.
+- Build single-page app using raw OO JS, Backbone, or other JS single-page app framework
-- write organized JavaScript code
+- Write organized and maintainable Javascript code

 ## Summary

 Your mission: build a one-page app using Javascript to render a simple dashboard for a twitter application.

-The HTML, CSS, and back-end are already written for you -- all you need to do is write the JavaScript.
+You'll be responsible for implementing the JS, HTML, and CSS, giving the application a beautiful, usable interface that's logically-structured and uses your Rails-API- or Sinatra-based API for JSON data transfer.

 ## Development Setup